Dear TAH clients,

 2019 US TAX RETURN FILING AND PAYING TAXES DEADLINE EXTENDED

 The IRS postponed the deadlines to file and pay taxes from April 15, 2020, until July 15, 2020.

 This extended due date also applies to American Citizens/Green card holders living abroad.

-If any of our TAH clients expect to owe any US taxes, then we recommend to file and pay taxes by 15th July 2020 to avoid interest on taxes due.
+If any of our TAH clients expect to owe any US taxes, then we recommend filing and paying taxes by 15th July 2020 to avoid interest on taxes due.

 Economic impact payments / Stimulus payments: What you need to know No action needed by most people at this time

 WASHINGTON – The Treasury Department and the Internal Revenue Service announced that the distribution of economic impact payments will begin in the next three weeks and will be distributed automatically, with no action required for most people.
 However, some seniors and others who typically do not file returns will need to submit a simple (2018 and 2019) tax return to receive the stimulus payment.